 Maybe that’s why I love it so.
 It sends me back to a simpler time in life.
 It literally makes me feel closer to humans and even God.
 I see God in nature more than anywhere else, even church.

 One thing my dad always taught me, was that when you plant something, you have to really take your hands and press the dirt down around the plant.
-He’d say “you have to make the plant feel secure Mary, now you do it”.
+He’d say “you have to make the plant feel secure Mary, now you try.”

 As I press into the dirt, I think of how secure my plant must feel getting tucked into the rich soil.
 Now to watch the magic of what happens next!